 The Committee's work is accomplished through a series of meetings, following a regular calendar schedule to insure that all major elements of compensation are addressed, and compensation and benefit programs are properly designed, implemented and monitored.
 Occasionally, special meetings are called to address matters that require attention outside the regular compensation cycle.
 Working with the Committee Chair, W. Edwin Frazier, III, our Senior Vice President and Corporate Secretary, prepares an agenda and supporting materials for each meeting which are provided to Committee members approximately one week in advance of the meeting.
 He and Mr. Nutter generally attend Committee meetings by invitation, but are excused for executive sessions.
-As requested, Mr. Nutter and Mr. Frazier offer their opinions and recommendations to the Committee.
-As necessary, the Committee invites other members of management to attend meetings to discuss areas within their specific areas of responsibility.
+As requested, Messrs.
+Nutter and Frazier offer their opinions and recommendations to the Committee.
+The Committee invites other members of management to attend meetings (as necessary) to discuss items within their specific areas of responsibility.